Skip to Content

 Appearance and Circumstance (2006)

 Homœopathic Facial Analysis details many examples of facial structure and is a desk top guide for the HFA practitioner.
 It is a more advanced and detailed look at facial features and contains the second HFA feature chart.
 It is not a stand alone book and is part of the two clinical HFA books (Appearance and Circumstance, Homœopathic Facial Analysis).
+This book has all the features included to 2006.
+A few new features are included in module 2 - Facial Analysis and some features being tested on the college website.
+The professional analysis wizard (software) is available to download from this site.

 Bentley G Soul & Survival (2008)